 It would be necessary to say which are the most injurious species of luxury.
-We might consider unskilfulness in fabrication as a great luxury, for it causes a great loss of time and of labour.
+We might consider unskilfulness in manufacturing as a great luxury, for it causes a great loss of time and of labour.
 It would above all be necessary to explain how the great fortunes are the principal and almost only source of luxury, properly so called, for it could scarcely exist if they were all moderate.
-Even idleness in this case could scarcely have place.
+Even idleness in this case could scarcely have a place.
 Now this is a kind of luxury; since, if it is not a sterile employment of labour, it is a suppression of it.\ The branches of industry which rapidly produce immense riches bring then with them an inconvenience, which strongly counter-balances their advantages.
 It is not these we ought to wish to see first developed in a rising nation.
 Of this kind is a very extensive foreign commerce.
 Agriculture, on the contrary, is greatly preferable; its products are slow and limited.
-Industry, properly so called, (that of manufacture) is likewise without danger and very use-Its profits are not excessive; its success is ful. difficult to be attained and perpetuated; it requires much knowledge, and many estimable qualities; and its consequences are very favourable to the well being of consumers.
-The good fabrication of objects of first necessity is above all desirable.
-The manufactory of objects of luxury may also be of great advantage to a country; but it is when their produce is like the religion of the court of Romewhich is said to be for that court an article of exportation, and not of consumption; and there is always a fear of intoxicating ourselves with the liquor we prepare for others.
-All these observa-
+Industry, properly so called (that of manufacture), is likewise without danger and very useful.
+Its profits are not excessive; its success is difficult to be attained and perpetuated; it requires much knowledge, and many estimable qualities; and its consequences are very favourable to the well being of consumers.
+The good manufacture of objects of first necessity is above all desirable.
+The manufactory of objects of luxury may also be of great advantage to a country; but it is when their produce is like the religion of the court of Rome, which is said to be for that court an article of exportation, and not of consumption; and there is always a fear of intoxicating ourselves with the liquor we prepare for others.
+All these observations, and many others, should be developed in the book of which we are speaking; but they would be superfluous here.
+They enter in many respects into the reflections I have made before (chapter x) on the manner in which riches are distributed in a country, in proportion as they are accumulated.
+Besides, my object is not to compose the history of luxury; I only wish to show its effects on general consumption, and on circulation.